ambiware-labs/loqa-site/README.md

 # Loqa Site

-This repository contains the source for [ambiware.ai](https://ambiware.ai), the public website for Ambiware Labs and the Loqa project.
+This repository contains the source for [ambiware.ai](https://ambiware.ai), the public website for Loqa Labs and the Loqa project.
 The site is built with Vue 3 (Composition API + TypeScript), Vite, Tailwind CSS, and Vue Router.

 ## Tech Stack